-(1732-1806) - the one of the famous "The Swing".
-Berthe with her sister Edma, had been enrolled in the Ecole des Beaux Arts, Paris, from 1856 to 1859.
-In 1868 Morist met the ‘painter of real life’ - Edouard Manet, who became her advisor and a close friend.
+Berthe Morisot had a very good art roots.
+She was the granddaughter of the famous Rococo painter Jean-Honore Fragonard (1732-1806).
+Berthe and her sister Edma had been enrolled in the École des Beaux Arts, Paris, from 1856 to 1859.
+In 1868, Morisot met Edouard Manet, who became her advisor and a close friend.
 Morisot became a subject of many Manet’s paintings.
 She also married his younger brother Eugène.

-attempted to capture the essence of modern life in summary.
+Today we want to show you one of the most famous masterpieces of Morisot: Woman at Her Toilette, from the Art Institute of Chicago’s collection.
+Typical of Impressionists, Morisot attempted to capture the essence of modern life in summary.
 The subject, explored before numerous times by Edgar Degas, Édouard Manet, and Pierre-Auguste Renoir was rarely broached at this time by women artists — maybe because of its erotic connotations.

 The painting is like a visual poem, with all these shades of lavender, pink, blue, white, and gray.
 By denying us seeing the model’s face, Morisot broke with the convention of using the mirror as a means to double the voyeuristic pleasure of glancing at a woman unawares.
-Morisot’s women are usually like this – suggestive, delicate, implied by nuance of color and lightness of touch.
+Morisot’s women are usually like this – suggestive and delicate, implied by nuance of color and lightness of touch.

-Don’t forget to read our article about female impressionists
+Don’t forget to read our article about Female Impressionists 🙂

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.